moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 ---
-title: How to use Chopsticks to Fork your Appchain
+title: How to use Chopsticks to Fork Your Appchain
 description: Learn the basics of how to use Chopsticks to replay blocks, dissect state changes, test XCM interactions, and create a local fork of your Tanssi ContainerChain.
 ---

-# How to Use Chopsticks to Fork your Appchain
+# How to Use Chopsticks to Fork Your Appchain

 ## Introduction {: #introduction }

-[Chopsticks](https://github.com/AcalaNetwork/chopsticks){target=_blank} provides a developer-friendly method of locally forking existing Substrate-based chains.
+[Chopsticks](https://github.com/AcalaNetwork/chopsticks){target=\_blank} provides a developer-friendly method of locally forking existing Substrate-based chains.
 It allows for the replaying of blocks to easily examine how transactions affect the state, the forking of multiple Appchains for XCM testing, and more.
-This empowers developers to test and experiment with their own custom blockchain configurations in a local development environment, without the need to deploy a live network.
+This empowers developers to test and experiment with their custom blockchain configurations in a local development environment without deploying a live network.

 Overall, Chopsticks aims to simplify the process of building blockchain applications on Substrate and make it accessible to a wider range of developers.

 In this article, using Chopsticks to fork and interact with the local copy of a Tanssi ContainerChain will be covered.

+!!! note
+    Chopsticks currently does not support calls done via the Ethereum JSON-RPC.
+Consequently, you can't fork your chain using Chopsticks and connect Metamask to it.

 ## Prerequisites {: #prerequisites }

-The original Chopsticks project was initially created to support the [Babe](https://docs.substrate.io/reference/glossary/#blind-assignment-of-blockchain-extension-babe){target=\_blank} and [Aura](https://docs.substrate.io/reference/glossary/#authority-round-aura){target=\_blank} block production algorithms.
+The original Chopsticks project supports the [Babe](https://docs.substrate.io/reference/glossary/#blind-assignment-of-blockchain-extension-babe){target=\_blank} and [Aura](https://docs.substrate.io/reference/glossary/#authority-round-aura){target=\_blank} block production algorithms.
 However, to ensure compatibility with the Tanssi block production as a service protocol, modifications have been made and published in a new [fork](https://github.com/moondance-labs/chopsticks.git){target=\_blank} of the original repository.

-To follow the steps of this article, the first step will be cloning the repository along with its submodules([smoldot](https://github.com/smol-dot/smoldot.git){target=\_blank}):
+To follow along with this tutorial, you will need to clone the repository along with its submodules([smoldot](https://github.com/smol-dot/smoldot.git){target=\_blank}):

 ```bash
 git clone --recurse-submodules https://github.com/moondance-labs/chopsticks.git